jkawamoto/dsargparse/README.md

     """
     parser = argparse.ArgumentParser(
       description=textwrap.dedent("""\
-        Sample command of dargparse package.
+        Sample command of argparse package.

         This text will be used as description of this command.
         """))